diteshp/diteshp/README.md

-added cthis content in KeepOldReadmeFiles branch
+added this content in KeepOldReadmeFiles branch

+made this changes in silence branch